RMerl/asuswrt-merlin/README-merlin.txt

 History
 -------
-3.0.0.4.372.30 Beta 4:
+3.0.0.4.372.30:
-   - NEW: Merged with 372 (code from the arm environment), with some fixes to make it build properly on a mipsel router.
+   - NEW: Merged with preliminary 372 code provided by Asus (initialy meant for the ARM environment)
-   - NEW: RT-AC56U support (still beta).
-Various bugs have been fixed over the original FW that shipped with these routers.
+   - NEW: RT-AC56U support.
+Various bugs have been fixed over the original FW that initially shipped with these routers.
+          Thanks to Asus for providing a development sample.
+   - NEW: Added JFFS support to RT-AC56U.
+   - CHANGED: Downgraded wireless driver + CTF to build 270 version (RT-N66U, fixes 5 GHz stability issues).
+Note that this means that HW acceleration for PPPoE is no longer available for the RT-N66U, as it was new in the 5.110 SDK.
    - CHANGED: Updated iptables-1.4.x to 1.4.14 (RT-AC56U)
    - CHANGED: Brought back the Connection page under System Logs
    - CHANGED: Updated e2fsprogs to 1.42.7.
 Amongst other things